vefunder/protocol-research-review/articles/spiraldao/Spiral_DAO.md

 ## Access Control

-There are two multi-sigs used within the SpiralDAO system, which each consist of SpiralDAO contributors and advisors.
-The [docs](https://docs.spiral.farm/risks-and-security/multi-sig) disclose the identity of each owner address, although a significant portion of the owners are pseudononymous.

-The treasury multi-sig manages the protocol treasury:

-* [`GnosisSafeProxy.sol`](https://etherscan.io/address/0xC47eC74A753acb09e4679979AfC428cdE0209639): Treasury Multisig - 3-of-6 Gnosis Safe 1.3.0 (behind proxy)
-     * VV - 0xC011240FAb026E08EC18E12a506f45b9aaEE84dD
-     * Cuttlefish - 0xC541A7b893eFD384d3E0013DfCb3e563a777fDBC
-     * [Farmer Brown](https://twitter.com/FarmerBrownDeFi) - 0xFBD9123f3CA030632C5fC5948dfebb38B0b115f2
-     * SuperChad - 0xDD9bF0A45452a4F22cfd2C963c15B191D97Ce106
-     * [Starny](https://starny.eth.limo/) - 0x79603115Df2Ba00659ADC63192325CF104ca529C
-     * [cp0x](https://debank.com/profile/0x6f9bb7e454f5b3eb2310343f0e99269dc2bb8a1d) - 0x53BD3C14e2a076EB55a7e2BE73Fa0fA7918CF300

-The Protocol owner multi-sig controls the majority of protocol contracts including `MasterMind`, `SpiralStaking`, and the token contracts:

-* [`GnosisSafeProxy.sol`](https://etherscan.io/address/0xF14eFC7E46D57E107dEE97239329Bd7F56361C38): Protocol Multisig - 4-of-7 Gnosis Safe 1.3.0 (behind proxy)
-     * VV - 0xC011240FAb026E08EC18E12a506f45b9aaEE84dD
-     * Ivan - 0xc0cbd3a183E634f630F4658526A1D8309008c6b8
-     * [Farmer Brown](https://twitter.com/FarmerBrownDeFi) - 0xFBD9123f3CA030632C5fC5948dfebb38B0b115f2
-     * [cp0x](https://debank.com/profile/0x6f9bb7e454f5b3eb2310343f0e99269dc2bb8a1d) - 0x53BD3C14e2a076EB55a7e2BE73Fa0fA7918CF300
-     * [CIA Officer](https://twitter.com/officer_cia) - 0xB25C5E8fA1E53eEb9bE3421C59F6A66B786ED77A
-     * [Sami](https://twitter.com/0xSami_) - 0x2AFb6A75Ee833A84d534C62894BB348234b5d219
-     * [Valentin Mihov](https://twitter.com/valentinmihov) - 0x3F0c2A4654A63110ED3b15cF9C0fa07476B389cF

 We have reviewed the access control for Spiral DAO's deployed contracts.
 You can find the [details here](https://docs.google.com/spreadsheets/d/1FWMGGJIasCCaoircLtsBKiG4xnhr4hlf-JHlRSZANaU/edit#gid=0).
 Below are the key points:

-- The majority of functions, including the contract proxies, are under the control of the Protocol multi-sig.
+- The majority of contracts are owned by the 4-of-7 protocol multi-sig, which has extensive privileges to upgrade contracts, add and remove privileged addresses, and is generally responsible for critical system functionality.
 - It is possible to infinite mint COIL and/or SPR in case of irresponsible or malicious action taken by the owner multi-sig.
-The Protocol multisig (4/7) is responsible for ensuring that the vault address is not set to an exploitable value to prevent infinite token minting.
-It can call `setVault()` to set an arbitrary address as a designated vault, which has the power to call `mint()` to the token contract.
+The protocol multi-sig must ensure that the vault address is not set to an exploitable address.
+It can call `setVault()` to set an arbitrary address as a designated vault, which then has the power to call `mint()` to the token contract.
 Currently the `SpiralStaking` and `RewarderVault` contracts are set as vaults, and these have protected conditions for minting.
 - The [Rewarder contract](https://etherscan.io/address/0x72614b5d6F388B089f343723fcc3a5B4Fc22B347) is controlled by an [EOA](https://etherscan.io/address/0x6E2e85Ee5bB7b4a85e904F1e0eD5b9C7b08e5384).
 It is responsible for setting pool parameters catalogued within the `MasterMind` contract and distributing fees from the `RewarderVault`.
 - The `SpiralRedeem` contract is owned by an [EOA](https://etherscan.io/address/0x6E2e85Ee5bB7b4a85e904F1e0eD5b9C7b08e5384), which can set parameters for redeeming COIL for USDC.
 It can also withdraw all USDC deposited in the contract (The contract is periodically topped up by the protocol treasury as seen [here](https://etherscan.io/tx/0x02849d8f22bd5780de4a49075e07a99243c7b354b1975e2d680340d3e58d97a0)).
 - All Spiral farming pool deposits are through the `MasterMind` contract, which is upgradeable by the 4/7 multi-sig.
 Depositors in the Spiral pools must trust the contract owner to responsibly custody funds in the Spiral farming pools.